KimSeoYe/local-fuzz-runner/README.md

-# ServiceCycleTester
+# Local Fuzz Runner

-This repo is for studying GitHub action workflows
+This is a helper script for local-mode fuzzing of AFL++